rydmike/adaptive_theme_demo/README.md

 ### Android System Navigation Style

-Consider making the Android system navigation look nice, like iOS.
-Make it edge-to-edge and transparent.
+Consider making the Android system navigation nicer, like on iOS.
+To do so, make it edge-to-edge and transparent.
 Use the `AnnotatedRegion` to style it.

 ```dart
   Widget build(BuildContext context) {